eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

 This is to be coherent with other backends technologies that only store 1 value per-key.
 If you want to get time-series as a result of a GET operation, you need to specify a time range via the `"_time"`argument in your [Selector](https://github.com/eclipse-zenoh/roadmap/tree/main/rfcs/ALL/Selectors).

+:note: Right now, wild chunks like * and ** do not work for Influxdb 2.x.
+This is due to lack of support in Influxdb 2.x API for our approach.

 Examples of selectors:
 ```bash